STOCKS NEWS EUROPE-Shares lower as Wall Street falls

-European shares remain lower after the start of trading on Wall Street, with sentiment on both sides of the Atlantic hit by Greece's admission that it will miss its deficit target, which raises new doubts over a planned second international bailout.
+European shares remain lower as Wall Street falls on its return to trading after the long weekend, with markets worldwide hit by worries about major economies going into recession, and with political discord exacerbating the euro zone debt crisis.

-The FTSEurofirst 300 index of top European shares is down 2 percent at 905.15 points.
+The FTSEurofirst 300 index of top European shares is down 1.2 percent at 898.91 points, near its lowest in two years.

-The Dow Jones , S&P 500 and Nasdaq Composite are down between 0.3 and 0.6 percent in early trading.
+The Dow Jones , S&P 500 and Nasdaq Composite are down between 2.2 percent and 2.4 percent in early trading.

 Reuters Messaging: rm://brian.gorman.thomsonreuters.com@reuters.net